DevilCodersInc/devilsmusic/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/edguru/devilsmusic)

 ## Notes
--The commands and there use is explained here-: \n `/saavn` To search song on jio saavan and play the first result \n `/ytt` To search the song on Youtube and play the first matching result \n '/play` Reply this in response to a link or any telegram audio file it will be played \n `/skip` to skip current song \n `/stop or /kill` to stop the streaming of song \n `/pause` to pause the stream \n `/resume` to resume the playback. \n Inline search is also supported.
+-The commands and there use is explained here-:
+ `/saavn` To search song on jio saavan and play the first result `/ytt` To search the song on Youtube and play the first matching result.
+ '/play` Reply this in response to a link or any telegram audio file it will be played `/skip` to skip current song
+ `/stop or /kill` to stop the streaming of song `/pause` to pause the stream
+ `/resume` to resume the playback.
+ Inline search is also supported.